kdyblie/sp21-cse110-lab4/part1/part1.md

     13.

         A. '32' , since integers map to their exact string representation.
+Essentially the + operator is overriden such that addition with a string acts as string concatenation.

         B. 1 , since in subtraction '3' is mapped to is numeric version thus 3 - 2 = 1, .